asiakay/asialakay-docs/blog/2022-06-01-set-blog-as-landing-page/index.md

 ![Landing Page Before](./landing-page-before.jpg)

-For the purpose of this integration, the preferred option was to allowing users to land directly on the blog.
+For the purpose of this integration, the preferred option was allowing users to land directly on the blog.

 Steps:

 Created a new branch for development.
-TO do this, I typed the following command into the terminal:
+To do this, I typed the following command into the terminal:

 `git checkout -b land-on-blog`